Podcast Starter Kit: 7 Things You Need in 2023

 No matter what format you choose for your show or even the time duration, it is important to be engaging with your audience.

-This means keeping your episodes interesting, informative, and entertaining, always remembering that the people listening in are the ones that make or break your show.
+Keeping your episodes interesting, informative, and entertaining, always remembering that the people listening in are the ones that make or break your show.

 Be Consistent